starlis/empirecraft/README.md

 # EmpireCraft
 ## What
-EmpireCraft is a fork of Spigot used by the [Empire Minecraft](https://ref.emc.gs/Aikar?gam=EmpireCraft) Server.
+EmpireCraft is a fork of [Paper](https://github.com/PaperMC/Paper) used by the [Empire Minecraft](https://ref.emc.gs/Aikar?gam=EmpireCraft) Server.

-It contains many gameplay changes to suit our server, but more importantly, contains new performance improvements pending testing to be contributed to Spigot / Paper / Sponge.
+It contains many gameplay changes to suit our server and some potential performance improvements to be contributed back to Paper / Sponge.

-We also have many APIs that we privately use but [choose not to](#why-we-dont-release-all-apis) publicly PR upstream.
+We also have many APIs that we privately use but [may choose not to](#why-we-dont-release-all-apis) publicly PR upstream.

 ## Why we don't release all APIs
 APIs are tough to design.
 In public projects such as Bukkit, Spigot, Paper, etc., once an API is commited, it's almost forever.
 You can't go breaking it without solid justification.
 This is the politics game.